-Patient Name: \\\\\

-Patient # \\\\\

-The following are the types of transitions you might experience while in treatment at Dilworth Center.

-Advancing to Level II/ III/ Continuing Care: At the completion of Intensive Outpatient treatment, you will transition to Level II/ III/ Continuing Care.
-You will then attend treatment two to three treatment sessions per week, as outlined in your treatment contract.

-Completion: When you reach your treatment goals and meet all program requirements, you will have successfully completed the program.

-Referral for Therapy: If you experience mental health symptoms co-occurring with your substance abuse problem, you may be referred to a counselor or therapist in the community.

-Treatment Contract Extension: In the event you have difficulty reaching your goals or adhering to program requirements, the recommended length of your treatment program may be extended to give you more time to reach your goals.
-Please note: Additional charges will be incurred.

-Referral to a Higher Level of Care: If your substance dependence problem is determined to be more advanced than initially assessed, if you are unable to establish or maintain abstinence, or if you are under the influence of substances at Dilworth Center, you may be referred to one of the following more intensive levels of care:

-- Detoxification - Inpatient/Residential Program

-Returning to a Previous Phase of Treatment: If you are having significant difficulty meeting your goals or adhering to program requirements while in Level II/ III/ Continuing Care, you may be referred back to the Intensive Outpatient phase of treatment.
-Please note: Additional charges will be incurred.

-Clinical Discharge ("At Staff Request"): If it is determined that you have received the maximum benefit from treatment or are not benefitting from the treatment program; you may be notified that you are to be discharged.
+Patient Name: Patient # The fo ollowing are the types of transiti ons you might experience while in treatment at Dilworth Center. completion of Intensive Outpatient treatment, you will transition to Level II/ III/ to three treatment sessions per week, as outlined in your treatment contract.
+Completion: Whe program. n you reach your treatment goals a and meet all program requirements, you will have successfully completed the py: If you experience mental healt elor or therapist in the community th symptoms co-occurring with your substance abuse problem, you may be gth of your treatment program may ave difficulty reaching your goals or adhering to program requirements, the v be extended to give you more time to reach your goals.
+Please note: Additional assessed, if you are may be referred to Detoxific unable to establish or maintain ab one of the following more intensive be dependence problem is determined to be more advanced than initially obstinence, or if you are under the influence of substances at Dilworth Center, you be levels of care: requirements while • u are having significant difficulty meeting your goals or adhering to program u may be referred back to the Intensive Outpatient phase of treatment.
+Please benefitting from the needed referrals.
+Ex e treatment program; you may be i vidence of lack of benefit includes, ermined that you have received the maximum benefit from treatment or are not notified that you are to be discharged.
+Your counselor will then work with you on but not limited to, continued substance use, repeated absences or tardiness, zer tests, or overall lack of progress. behavior, you may k pe notified that you are to be disch the event that you present with inappropriate, disruptive, threatening or violent narged.
 Your counselor will then work with you on needed referrals.
-Evidence of lack of benefit includes, but not limited to, continued substance use, repeated absences or tardiness, and/ or failure to submit to drug screens or breathalyzer tests, or overall lack of progress.

-Administrative Discharge ("At Staff Request"): In the event that you present with inappropriate, disruptive, threatening or violent behavior, you may be notified that you are to be discharged.
-Your counselor will then work with you on needed referrals.
-Examples of this type of behavior include sexual relations with other patients, threatening other patients or staff, damaging property, or exhibiting violent behavior.

-Conflict of Interest: If it is determined that there is a conflict of interest between two patients being in treatment together at the same time (ex. family members or friends), the person who began treatment last will be offered referrals to other facilities.

-Self-Discharge ("Against Medical Advice"): In the event you discharge yourself before you have successfully completed.

-When you experience any transition while receiving services at Dilworth Center, your counselor will meet with you to discuss your:

-progress your transition or aftercare plan ∦ goal achieved strecommendations for your transition reason for your transition st referrals needed to address your ongoing needs
+Examples of er patients, threatening other patients or staff, damaging property, or exhibiting a conflict of interest between two patients being in treatment together at the who began treatment last will be offered referrals to other facilities.
+Self-Discharge ("A against Medical Advice"): In the event you discharge yourself before you have successfully completed.
+When you experie your: nce any transition while receivin ng services at Dilworth Center, your counselor will meet with you to discuss progress 米your transition or aftercare plan #goal achieved ★recommendations for your transition reason for your transition referrals needed to address your ongoing needs Patient Signature: DC Staff Witness: Date:

-Patient Signature:

-Date:

-DC Staff Witness: \\\\\

-Date: